British artists' suppliers, 1650-1950 - B

 There would appear to have been a family of colourmen by the name of Bellis, possibly father and son.
 Both David Bellis (d.1739) and Edward Bellis (d.1769) traded at the White Bear in Long Acre as colourmen and sometimes picture restorers.

 David Bellis, colourman, took out insurance in 1734 on his goods and utensils in his dwelling house, at the White Bear on south side of Long Acre for £500.
 David Bellis, colourman, died in 1739, leaving his stock-in-trade to his son, also named David, as well as making bequests to his wife and other children.
-It was perhaps this son who voted in the 1749 Parliamentary election from an address in Long Acre (A Copy of the Poll Book for… Westminster, 1749, p.208).
-It remains to be established whether Edmund Bellis, colourman, was another son.
-He took out insurance from the White Bear in Long Acre in 1756.
+It was perhaps this son who voted in the 1749 Parliamentary election from an address in Long Acre (A Copy of the Poll Book for… Westminster, 1749, p.208) and who was recorded in Long Acre in rate books on occasion from 1750 to 1756.
+It remains to be established whether Edmund Bellis, colourman, was also a son.
+He took out insurance from the White Bear in Long Acre in 1756 and was recorded in Long Acre in the 1756 and 1757 rate books.
 Edward Bellis, colourman of the parish of St Martin-in-the-Fields, died in 1769 (PCC wills).

 William Benham, 9 Devonshire Terrace, Notting Hill Gate, London 1863-1888.
 Artists' colourman, printseller, picture framemaker etc.